-Yesterday, students around the United States participated in a national walk in support and solidarity to those who have lost their lives to gun violence, especially those who have died as a result of school shootings.
+Students around the United States participated in a national walk in support and solidarity to those who have lost their lives to gun violence, specifically those who have died as a result of school shootings.

 Exactly one month ago, the deaths as a result of gun violence in Parkland, Florida caused a wave of advocacy from students demanding safer learning environments, one that poses mass restrictions to the use of automated weapons.